Fourier domain excision of periodic radio frequency interference: Periodic RFI: Impact and mitigation

 Most RFI excision techniques heavily use the first two moments of the underlying distribution, the mean (\mean) and standard deviation (\sig), to identify outliers.
 For a given threshold, $n$, the samples outside $\mean\pm n\sig$ are treated as outliers.
 When the distribution is affected by periodic RFI, measurements of \mean and \sig from the data themselves are likely to deviate significantly from their true values.
 Particularly, \sig is likely to be overestimated, which could make the threshold based identification of outliers naturally less efficient.
 For the example shown in Figure~\ref{fig-demo}, the $\mean\pm3.5\sig$ bounds marked in the right panel for the original data demonstrate how ineffective those would be in identifying any outliers.
 Using more robust methods, e.g., the iterative methods, computing statistics using only RFI-free parts of the data, or using a reference signal, \mean and \sig could be better estimated in some cases.
 However, these better estimates would then imply identification of significant fractions of data as outliers due to periodic RFI.
 For the example shown in Figure~\ref{fig-demo}, more than 10\% of the data would be rejected as outliers above $n=3.5$.
 Moreover, the remaining fractions of data which are still contaminated by periodic RFI but not identified as outliers, would leave their imprints in any further analysis of such data.

-The Fourier transform decomposes the input function into a sum of complex exponentials.
-In the case of a real-valued input function, the decomposition consists of sinusoids of specific frequencies.
+The Fourier transform decomposes the input function into a sum of complex exponentials (i.e., complex sinusoids) of specific frequencies.
 The amplitudes of the exponentials or the sinusoids would represent the amount of power in the input function at the corresponding frequency.
 For a discretely, uniformly sampled function $f(\rm t)$ of \nt samples, such as the time-sequence shown in Figure~\ref{fig-demo}, the Discrete Fourier Transform (DFT) may be written as

 where $\Delta t$ is the sampling interval and $\nu_t$ is the Fourier frequency.
 For real-valued function, $F(\nu_t) = F(-\nu_t)^\ast$.
-The inverse DFT, which would transform $F(\nu_t)$ back to $f(\rm t)$, differs only in the sign of the exponent.
+The inverse DFT, which would transform $F(\nu_t)$ back to $f(\rm t)$, is of similar form but with a normalization constant, 1/$\nt$, and positive sign of the exponent.
 For a signal or RFI that modulates sinusoidally with a period $P_s$, the entire modulation power will be concentrated at $\nu_t=1/P_s$ in the DFT.
 If the modulation envelope differs from sinusoid, the modulation power gets distributed between the fundamental $\nu_t=1/P_s$ and its harmonics.
-When the modulation period varies with time, the modulation powers gets distributed in more than one samples around the fundamental and its harmonics in the DFT.
-In any case, power of a periodically modulated signal is concentrated within a very limited number of samples in the DFT than in the time sequence\footnote{An exception is when the modulating signal approaches the Dirac comb function.}.
+When the modulation period varies with time, the modulation powers gets distributed in more than one Fourier frequency bins around the fundamental and its harmonics in the DFT.
+A similar effect is seen when the input function length is a non-integer multiple of the modulation period \citep[e.g., see][]{Ransom02} In any case, power of a periodically modulated signal is concentrated within a very limited number of bins in the DFT than in the time sequence\footnote{An exception is when the modulating signal approaches the Dirac comb function.}.
 Hence, it is much easier to identify periodic signals in the Fourier domain.